 The role of an impartial, 3rd party inspection is not only to protect the buyer but also to protect the real estate professional.
 This is why SLD Home Inspections covers the realtor in our insurance policy.
-In addition, we offer a better home warranty that protects your buyer from pre-existing conditions that were inspected.

 Don’t lose a sale for the wrong reasons.

 About 7.5% of purchase contracts fall through because of a sticking point on a home inspection.
 Sometimes for the right reasons, sometimes not.
 I have never found a perfect home.
 This goes (especially) for brand-new construction.
 Home inspection reports (good ones) contain dozens of pages of details about the house.
 There are bound to be many citations.
 This is normal.
 New buyers often feel uneasy and overwhelmed with the amount of information in the report.
 It is crucial for realtors to give the buyer perspective on which problems are possible deal-killers, and which are not.

 Encourage your client to review his or her report with you.
 Help the client narrow down the issues that matter most.
 Then, have your client follow-up with qualified contractors to provide repair estimates.
 This is a great chance for realtors to strengthen their own networks through referrals.
 When you craft your inspection response, only cite defects that are not already reflected in the agreed-upon price.
 If the seller offers to make repairs, then a followup-inspection may be necessary to ensure the repairs have been done right.